Luke460/steering-wheel-master/readme.md

    | ***mixed wheels***      | Thrustmaster TXM or T150     | 4                                  | 0                      | 0                                                           |
    | ***geared wheels***     | Logitech G29 or G27          | 4                                  | 0                      | 0                                                           |

  - The **linear lut generation** uses the csv file only to correct the dead zone in order to not to alter the standard behavior of your steering wheel.
+With this option you can only generate a lut file.

    | **Steering wheel type** | ***Example*** | **Aggregation order**              | **FFB peak reduction** | **dead zone enhancement** (depends on your wheel dead zone) |
    |-------------------------|------------------------------|------------------------------------|------------------------|-------------------------------------------------------------|